 Taking it a step further with site speed: We know we need things to be fast because search engines say it’s a ranking factor, but aren’t our users looking for information quickly as well?
 If you don’t serve the information fast, it doesn’t matter how great the content is.
 Users are impatient, and your site will be docked in SEO rankings accordingly.

 Don't overcomplicate things

 Are you starting to see my point?
 Everything we do should be motivated by the effect that it has on your users.
-And, it just so happens that what's good for users is good for search.
+And, it just so happens that what's good for users is good for search engine optimization.
 This doesn’t mean there still aren’t a lot of technical SEO things that need done that maybe a user doesn’t see.
 But, if you’re just starting out, why complicate things?

 A final reminder

 A final reminder before I send you off into the SEO abyss: You may hear your digital team say they're doing SEO or doing something to improve your performance, but if it's not motivated by what's good for users, it's not good for your site.